JagratPatkar/Lamb/README.md

 </p>

-# Lamb
+#
-λ Lamb is a Dynamically Typed Functional Programming Language, implemented using _metacircular_ ◎ _interpreter_ in Ocaml.
+λ Lamb is a _Dynamically Typed and interpreted Functional Programming Language_, implemented in Ocaml.
-It is a minimalist implementation of dialect of the Lisp family of programming languages.
+Lamb is a subset of the Lisp family of programming languages.